 - My guide to the top things to do in Albuquerque

-- Jess’s epic guide to attending the Albuquerque International Balloon Fiesta
+- Jess’s guide to attending the Albuquerque International Balloon Fiesta

-- Our guide to exploring Route 66 in Albuquerque, as well as a two week Route 66 itinerary
+- Our guide to Route 66 in Albuquerque, plus the full two-week Route 66 itinerary

-- While you’re in the area, you might want to visit Santa Fe, in which case check out our guide to things to do in Santa Fe
+- If you are heading north, our guide to things to do in Santa Fe

 - My guide to the New Mexico Space Trail

-- The New Mexico Nomad travel blog – a fantastic resource for all things New Mexico
+- The New Mexico Nomad travel blog, a useful resource for all things New Mexico

-Disclaimer – So you know, Visit Albuquerque hosted us at eight of the restaurants above, although we always covered our own gratuities and alcoholic beverages.
-We’ve also since returned to many of the restaurants we were hosted at on our own dime.
-Being hosted didn’t influence inclusion in the list – we’ve only listed our favourites!
-See more about our code of ethics for how we work with partners.
+Disclaimer: Visit Albuquerque hosted us at several of the restaurants above on earlier trips, although we always covered our own gratuities and alcoholic beverages.
+We have since returned to many of those restaurants on our own dime, and have also paid in full at many others.
+Being hosted did not influence inclusion in the list.
+See our code of ethics for how we work with partners.

 Hillary says